hilbug/01-horiseon-code-refactor/README.md

 # 01-horiseon-code-refactor
-Homework 01: Refactoring code to meet accessibility standards.
+Homework 01: Refactoring a website's HTML and CSS to meet accessibility standards.

+## Deployed Link
+URL of page will go here.

+## Screenshot
+Screenshot will go here.

 ## User Story